It's never too late to change career direction with a vocational postgraduate qualification…

 How do I apply?

-Unlike the undergraduate application procedure there is no single body that covers all postgraduate admissions.
-For most postgraduate courses you apply direct to the university and each will have its own process and deadlines.
+There’s no single body that covers all postgraduate admissions - for most postgraduate courses, you apply directly to the university.
+Each will have its own process and deadlines; however, the rule of applying as early as possible still applies, as institutions may fill their places early.
 For more information, see applying for a Masters degree.

 The essential guide to postgraduate study